Association of Mathematics Teachers of India: National Mathematics Talent Contest

-AMTI conducts a National Mathematics Talent Contest or NMTC at Primary(Gauss Contest) (Standards 4 to 6), Sub-junior (Kaprekar Contest) (Standards 7 and 8), Junior (Bhaskara Contest) (Standards 9 and 10), Inter(Ramanujan Contest) (Standards 11 and 12) and Senior (Aryabhata Contest) (B.Sc.) levels.
+AMTI conducts a National Mathematics Talent Contest or NMTC at Primary (Gauss Contest) (Standards 5 and 6), Sub-junior (Kaprekar Contest) (Standards 7 and 8), Junior (Bhaskara Contest) (Standards 9 and 10), Inter(Ramanujan Contest) (Standards 11 and 12) and Senior (Aryabhata Contest) (B.Sc.) levels.
+Over 125,000 students from 332 institutions across India participate in the test.
 For students at the Junior and Inter levels from Tamil Nadu, the NMTC also plays the role of Regional Mathematical Olympiad.
 Although the question papers are different for Junior and Inter levels, students from both levels may be chosen to appear at INMO based on their performance.

 The NMTC is usually held around the last week of October.
 A preliminary examination is conducted earlier (in September) for all levels except B.Sc. students.
 Students (Junior and Inter) qualifying the preliminary examination are invited for an Orientation Camp one week before the NMTC, where Olympiad problems and theories are taught.
 This is also useful for those students qualifying further for INMO.